iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## IModelHostOptions

 The argument for [IModelHost.startup]($backend) has been changed from [IModelHostConfiguration]($backend) to the [IModelHostOptions]($backend) interface.
 This matches the approach on the frontend for [IModelApp.startup]($frontend) and makes it easier to supply startup options. `IModelHostConfiguration` implements `IModelHostOptions`, so existing code will continue to work without changes.

+## Cloud storage changes
+The existing beta implementation of cloud storage tile cache ([CloudStorageService]($backend) - [AzureBlobStorage]($backend), [AliCloudStorageService]($backend)) has been deprecated in favor of [iTwin/object-storage](https://github.com/iTwin/object-storage).

+`IModelHost.tileCacheService` remains to support older frontends, in which case `IModelHost.tileStorage` still has to be setup.
+Both are taken care of if `IModelHostOptions.tileCacheAzureCredentials` are used.

+A different cloud provider may be set in `IModelHostOptions.tileCacheStorage`, which could be any of [the implementations iTwin/object-storage](https://github.com/iTwin/object-storage/tree/main/storage) provides.

 ## Deprecations